matthew-e-brown/MonoGame-Visualizers/README.md

-# MonoGame Visualizations
+# TrentCOIS.Tools.Visualization

-This monorepo is a hub for several .NET projects built on top of MonoGame to serve as visualization aids for teachers, students, and other learners.
+This monorepo is a hub for several .NET projects built on top of MonoGame to serve as visualization aids for teachers and students.
+These tools are being built initially to service the Summer 2024 offering of COIS-2020H:

-The first round of these tools are being built mostly to service the Summer 2024 run of **COIS-2020H** at Trent University.
+_Data-structures and Algorithms_ at Trent University.